Bomps4/TAFE_Pest_Detection/README.md

 This is the repository for the code used in the paper "Accelerating Image-based Pest Detection on a Heterogeneous Multi-core Microcontroller".
-All the code in this repo is considered distributed under the BSD licence included in this same repo with the exception of the code in the Viola-Jones repos which is considered under the MIT licence.
+All the code in this repo is considered distributed under the BSD license included in this same repo, with the exception of the code in the Viola_Jones folders, which is considered under the MIT license.

 The code in this repository requires for you to have the gap_sdk installed on your machine.